-Healing from a Traumatic C-Section (Mentally and Physically)
+Healing from a Traumatic Cesarean Birth (Mentally and Physically)

 Some women choose a cesarean birth and it is an empowered and educated decision; we fully support those women.
 But some women don’t plan to birth surgically at all, and end up with a birth story that is drastically different from the plan they had in place.
 This blog is for those women: if your birth did not go as planned and you are seeking guidance in healing from that experience, this blog is for you.
 Let’s get in touch with your emotions by feeling it all, reconnecting with your body and your scar by touching it all, and building a tribe to support you through it all.